History of Thailand: Reunification by Taksin

-Having firmly established his power at Thonburi, King Taksin set out to reunify the old kingdom, crushing regional rivals.
-After a temporary repulse by the Governor of Phitsanulok, he concentrated on the defeat of the weakest warlord first: Prince Thepphiphit of Phimai was subjugated and executed in 1768.
+With his power established at Thonburi, Taksin set out to reunify the kingdom and crush his regional rivals.
+Repulsed for a time by the governor of Phitsanulok, he turned on the weakest first, subduing and executing Prince Thepphiphit of Phimai in 1768.
 Chao Narasuriyawongse, one of Taksin's nephews, replaced Thepphiphit as governor.
-The last so-called ruler who still challenged the King was the Prince of Sawangburi (Ruan) or Chao Pra Fang, as he had just annexed Phitsanulok on the death of its Governor.
-King Taksin himself led an expedition against him and took it, but the prince disappeared.
+The last to challenge him was the Prince of Sawangburi, Chao Pra Fang, who had annexed Phitsanulok on the death of its governor.
+Taksin led the expedition against him in person and took the town, but the prince disappeared.
 In dealing with the Prince of Nakhon Si Thammarat, who was taken prisoner by the loyal Governor of Pattani, the king not only pardoned him but also favoured him with a residence at Thonburi.

-In the Thonburi period, the beginning of the Chinese mass immigration fell to Siam.
-Through the availability of Chinese workers, trade, agriculture and craftsmen flourished.
-However, the first Chinese rebellions had to be suppressed.
-However, later due to stress and many factors, King Taksin supposedly suffered mental breakdowns.
+Chinese mass immigration to Siam began in the Thonburi period, and Chinese labour made trade, agriculture and the crafts flourish, though the first Chinese rebellions had to be suppressed.
+Taksin is said to have suffered mental breakdowns in his later years, under stress and other causes.
 After a coup d'état removing Taksin from power, stability was restored by Chaophraya Chakri (later King Rama I).
 Taksin was sentenced to death on Wednesday, 10 April 1782.

-Rattanakosin period (1782 –1932)
+Rattanakosin period (1782–1932)

-Restoration under Rama 1st
+Restoration under Rama I

 The Temple of the Emerald Buddha, one of the king's many construction projects.